VILLASframework/documentation/docs/node/usage/villas-convert.md

 # villas convert {#node-usage-convert}

-The `villas convert` command can be used to convert between different @ref node-format-types.
+The `villas convert` command can be used to convert between different [format-types](../formats/index.md).

 # Usage